GoogleCloudPlatform/healthcare-federated-access-services/apis.md

 ### Service Info Endpoints

-The following are public endpoints for discovery and/or health check.
+The following are public endpoints for discovery and/or health check:

 *  "/dam": metadata about the service, like versions of various services.